k-bosko/disaster_response/README.md

 # Disaster Response Project

 In this project I built a model for an API that classifies disaster messages.
-The dataset provided by [Figure Eight](https://www.figure-eight.com) contains real messages that were sent during disaster events.
-The task was to categorize the messages into 36 different categories in order to send them to an appropriate disaster relief agency.
+The datasets provided by [Figure Eight](https://www.figure-eight.com) contain real messages sent during disaster events and their respective categories.
+The task was to train the supervised ML classifier to automate categorization of the new messages so that different disaster relief agencies would receive only relevant ones.

 ## Requirements